risawitama/verbose-potato/README.md

-## Why did the opera singer go sailing?
-They wanted to hit the high Cs.
+## Who is the coolest Doctor in the hospital?
+The hip Doctor!